coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

   - [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

 #### #AITRANSPARENCY
 (runtime, management).
 AI transparency: By being transparent with users about the rough workings of the model, its training process, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance ([OWASP for LLM 09](https://llmtop10.com/llm09/)) on it accordingly.
 The simplest form of this is to inform users that an AI model is being involved.

-See the [DISCRETE](1_general_controls.md#DISCRETE) control for the balance between being transparent and being discrete about the model.
 Transparency here is about providing abstract information regarding the model and is therefore something else than _explainability_.

+See the [DISCRETE](#discrete) control for the balance between being transparent and being discrete about the model.

 Links to standards: